 Surrounded by a hyper-sexual society, growing up in a family and social circles that viewed sex as taboo conversation, and hitting puberty and encountering my own sexuality for the first time created the perfect storm.
 When I needed guidance most, I was isolated.
 You weren’t there for me, and I had to navigate that all by myself.
 Where were you?

 My curiosity led me to seek out what women “really” looked like.
 I soaked up images of women in underwear ads, and eventually found my way to pornography.
 You caught me once, but after that, I learned how to hide it.
 I was already hiding the rest of me from you anyway, so it was no big deal to hide this, too.

 My healthy young curiosity soon ramped up into a compulsive sexual behavior.
 Porn became my sex-ed teacher.
 This unwanted sexual behavior has plagued me since junior high, and I’m only now just beginning to unravel where, how, and why I got to this place.

 You could have helped me back then.
 Maybe you were unable, scared, or unsure of how to approach the topic of sexuality.
 Still, I needed help, and more than just “Don’t have sex before marriage” help.
 I needed my newfound desires to be treated as a natural part of growing up, to be normalized.
 I needed less secrecy about sexuality, about anatomy; about bodies.
 Maybe if sex hadn’t been so scary and taboo (and therefore more appealing), I wouldn’t be dealing with all of the consequences from my actions right now.

-I made these choices by no means I’m I saying this is your fault, but it is important for me to name that you had a significant role in the development of my struggle.
+I made these choices, and by no means I’m I saying this is your fault, but it is important for me to name that you had a significant role in the development of my struggle.
 It was your silence and fear that enabled me to get to this place.
 I was just a kid, you know.
-I needed parental connection and guidance, merely not rules.
+I needed parental connection and guidance, not merely, rules.
 I love you both, and I hope this letter can be the beginning of an authentic relationship between us.”